Glavo/log4j-patch/README.md

 You can download it directly from GitHub
 release: [log4j-patch-1.0.jar](https://github.com/Glavo/log4j-patch/releases/download/1.0/log4j-patch-1.0.jar).

-If you are using Maven / gradle / SBT, adding it to the dependency should solve the problem (To be tested).
+If you are using Maven/Gradle/SBT, adding it to the dependency should solve the problem (To be tested).
 I have released it to [JitPack](https://jitpack.io/) and should publish it to Maven central soon.
 At present, please add JitPack repository first: